bombasticSlacks/Aspirant/Game/Worlds/Goose/Dora.md

 Elves, scarred ex military left clan after the last military skirmishes 20-30 years ago.

 # Military
-## Corporal Gezz
-The military man they've been traveling with.

 # Hooks
 * Frederique councillors in Dora, Murdered by the Red Sun cultists